-Concussion symposium explores and debates key issues regarding head injuries and brain trauma in sports
+Concussion symposium explored and debated key issues regarding head injuries and brain trauma in sports

-VILLANOVA, Pa. – Tackling the important subject of concussions in sports just weeks before the NFL Concussion Injury Litigation goes to trial in Philadelphia, the 2013 Jeffrey S. Moorad Sports Law Journal Symposium—Concussion Conundrum—explores, debates, and informs on the key issues facing players, teams, leagues, doctors, and lawyers regarding head injuries and brain trauma in sports.
+VILLANOVA, Pa. – Tackling the important subject of concussions in sports just weeks before the NFL Concussion Injury Litigation was schedule to go to trial in Philadelphia, the 2013 Jeffrey S. Moorad Sports Law Journal Symposium—Concussion Conundrum—explored, debated and informed on the key issues facing players, teams, leagues, doctors and lawyers regarding head injuries and brain trauma in sports.

-Andrew Brandt, Director of the Jeffrey S. Moorad Center for the Study of Sports Law and NFL Business Analyst, has covered the concussion issue for ESPN and moderates all panels.
+Andrew Brandt, Director of the Jeffrey S. Moorad Center for the Study of Sports Law and NFL Business Analyst, has covered the concussion issue for ESPN and moderated all panels.

 - commentary from retired professional athletes—Keith Primeau, Jim Nelson, Taylor Twellman, and Brian Westbrook—about concussion awareness and prevention amongst players